 Another good tree-free choice is paper produced using alternative, non-wood fibers, such as kenaf, hemp, or agricultural residue.
 Kenaf is a fibrous African plant and serves as an excellent replacement for trees in paper making.
 It produces several times more paper per acre than tree farms and requires less chemical processing.
 Hemp and agricultural waste also produce high quality paper that is competitively priced—-though often hard to find in the marketplace.

-For more information on how to actively reduce consumption of tree-based paper products, see Rainforest Action Network's Sustainable Paper campaign.
+For more information on how to actively reduce consumption of tree-based paper products, see Rainforest Action Network's Rainforest-Free Paper campaign.

 Reconsidering our habits of consumption and lifestyle can open up many new and creative choices to help improve our world and the world of our children.
 Specifically, choosing paper with high levels of post-consumer recycled content and seeking out alternative lumber can help ensure that natural forests remain for all future generations.

 |The Rainforest Action Network's mission is to protect tropical rainforests and the rights of those living in them.
 Visit them on the web at www.ran.org.